-A system that rips hair out at the root using a spinning wheel of tweezers.
+Epilating is a system that rips hair out at the root using a spinning wheel of tweezers.
 If that sounds scary, don't worry.
 Even though it might nip sharply at those hairs, this method is very effective and is particularly popular among older women.
-Like waxing, epilating ensures the hair is taken out at the root, but the additional advantage here is that you can do it yourself and bypass both the salon and the mess of waxing.
+Like waxing, epilating ensures the hair is taken out at the root, which means it'll take some time to grow back, but the additional advantage here is that you can do it yourself and bypass both the salon and the mess of waxing.
+Hooray!

 "If I didn't have regular electrolysis, I would have a beard to rival my husband's!"

 Electrolysis: This involves destroying the hair follicle using heat applied via an electrical current.
 It may not be the most comfortable of experiences, but it is permanent.
 This means that pesky chin hair could be gone for good.
 Length of courses and results vary from person to person but, unlike IPL, electrolysis works on white and grey hair.

 IPL (Intense Pulsed Light): While this isn't strictly proven to be permanent yet, many people get very good results from IPL treatments.
 The catch is that the hair in question must be pigmented, so if you've got white hair you want to get rid of, this probably isn't the method for you.
 It's also not suitable for people with darker skin tones.

 While most opt to undergo electrolysis or IPL at a professional salon, you can also do it yourself using IPL technology for home use.
 Be warned though... this option doesn't come cheap.

 "I always stick to waxing - it discourages hair growth and leaves a nice smooth finish."